 Databricks partner solutions require you to provide the partner with a Databricks personal access token.
 The partner uses this token to authenticate with your Databricks workspace.

 For cloud-based partner solutions in Partner Connect (such as Fivetran, Labelbox, Prophecy, and Rivery), Partner Connect automatically creates the token (along with a Databricks service principal that is associated with that token) and then shares the token’s value with the partner.
 You cannot access the token’s value.
-If for any reason the token expires or the token’s value is no longer shared with the partner, you must create a replacement token for the service principal; to do this, see Manage service principals and personal access tokens.
+If for any reason the token expires or the token’s value is no longer shared with the partner, you must create a replacement token for the service principal; to do this, see Connect data managed by Unity Catalog to partner solutions.
 To share the replacement token with the partner, see the partner’s documentation.

 For desktop-based partner solutions in Partner Connect (such as Power BI and Tableau), you must create the token and then share the token’s value with the partner.
 To create the token, see Generate a personal access token.
 To set up the partner solution so that it shares the new token with the partner, follow the on-screen instructions in Partner Connect or see the partner’s documentation.

 When you create the token and share the token’s value with the partner, the partner can take whatever actions that the related entity (such as your Databricks user or a Databricks service principal) can normally take within your Databricks workspace.
 Do not share token values with partners whom you do not trust.

 As a security best practice, when authenticating with automated tools, systems, scripts, and apps, Databricks recommends you use access tokens belonging to service principals instead of workspace users.
 To create access tokens for service principals, see Manage access tokens for a service principal.

 Databricks workspace administrators can disable token generation.
 If you cannot generate a token, contact your administrator.
 See also Manage personal access tokens.